-- The higher education sector is growing at a healthy rate (4-yrs CAGR of 4.0%), with private higher education recording a market share with a 4-year CAGR of 7.7%, compared to 2.6% for public institutions. - The expanding market share of private higher education reflects that it is strongly well-positioned for growth. - "Other" comprises of colleges and similar institutions that mostly do not provide the same level of degrees offered by private and public universities.
+- The higher education sector is growing at a healthy rate (4-yrs CAGR of 4.0%), with private higher education, recording a 4-year CAGR of 7.7%, compared to 2.6% for public institutions. - The expanding market share of private higher education reflects that it is strongly well-positioned for growth. - "Other" comprises of colleges and similar institutions that mostly do not provide the same level of degrees offered by private and public universities.